-This condition is described as a "sequence" because one of its features, an underdeveloped lower jaw (mandible), sets off a sequence of events before birth that cause the other signs and symptoms.
-Specifically, having an abnormally small jaw affects placement of the tongue and formation of the palate, leading to glossoptosis and cleft palate.
+This condition is described as a "sequence" because one of its features, underdevelopment of the lower jaw (mandible), sets off a sequence of events before birth that cause the other signs and symptoms.
+Specifically, having an abnormally small jaw affects placement of the tongue, and the abnormally positioned tongue can block the airways.
+In addition, micrognathia and glossoptosis affect formation of the palate during development before birth, which often leads to cleft palate.

 The combination of features characteristic of Pierre Robin sequence can lead to difficulty breathing and problems eating early in life.
 As a result, some affected babies have an inability to grow and gain weight at the expected rate (failure to thrive).
-In some children with Pierre Robin sequence, growth of the mandible catches up, and these individuals have normal-sized chins.
+In some children with Pierre Robin sequence, growth of the mandible catches up, and as adults these individuals have normal-sized chins.

 Isolated Pierre Robin sequence affects an estimated 1 in 8,500 to 14,000 people.